PC Gamer's Best of E3 2021 Awards

 Who's making it?
 Dillon Rogers, David Szymanski

 Where did we see it?
-PC Gaming Show (bumped for Gabe Newell)
+PC Gaming Show (bumped for Gabe Newell, though)

 Rick: Every time I see new footage of Gloomwood, I’m more impressed by it.
 I was already sold on the premise, but new features like the wonderfully physical inventory system, conversations between guards, and more nuanced player animations highlight the care and attention New Blood is baking into the game.